ISO 13485 Consultants

 What is the first step in ISO 13485 Certification?

-The first step in building an ISO 13485 management system is coming up with a draft of a new quality manual for your business that lists your company’s goals and the things it needs to do in order to comply with the ISO 13485 management system.
-This is something that consultants like David Barile can help you to put into place because they have all the expertise and knowledge of the ISO standards needed.
+The first step in building an ISO 13485 management system is developing a quality manual that lists your company’s goals and requirements needed to comply with the ISO 13485 management system.
+This is something that consultants like David Barile can help you to put into place because he has the expertise and knowledge of the ISO standards needed.

-After helping your company develop this manual, David Barile can help you to find an accredited certification registrar that can start the certification process.
+After helping your company develop this manual, BCS can help you to find an accredited certification registrar that can start the certification process.
 They will ensure that the registrar has all the needed credentials and references required by the medical industry.
-For example, if you operate in North America, you will need a certification body that is accredited through the ANSI/ASQ National Accreditation Board (ANAB).
-Every country has its own accreditation boards to review the certification bodies and make sure they meet all requirements.

 ISO consultants like David Barile understand that companies are different and his firm has the knowledge to handle ISO standards for all different types of medical businesses.
-David Barile will not develop a bloated system that will be difficult to maintain, Barile Consulting Services LLC is focused on creating a system that meets ISO 13485 requirements and one that improves your business.
+BCS is focused on creating a system that meets ISO 13485 requirements and one that improves your business.

 Further Steps toward ISO 13485 certification

 The steps to achieving certification are comparable to ISO 9001.
 First, there must be a review of the company’s business documents, and then it has to be assessed by the consultant to see if everything is in order.
-This process can take several weeks, depending on the company’s size, how many people work there, and the kind of medical products manufactured.
+This process can take time, depending on the company’s size and scope.